Climate of Greece: Alpine Mediterranean

-In this climate type (Köppen climate classification: Csc) with much lower temperatures, the winter is harsh with abundant snowfalls, while the summers are cool with frequent thunderstorms.
-This climate is to be found on high mountains, like in the Pindus and Rhodope mountains.
+In this climate type (Köppen climate classification: Csc) with much lower temperatures, the winter is harsh with abundant snowfalls, while the summers are cool with occasional thunderstorms.
+This climate is to be found on high mountains, like in the Pindus and Rhodope mountains, and predominantly the higher elevations of the mountains of Crete.

-Transitional continental- Mediterranean
+Transitional continental - Mediterranean

-This climate has characteristics of both the continental and Mediterranean climate.
+This climate is classified as between humid subtropical and continental (Köppen climate classification: Cfa and Dfa) with strong characteristics of both the continental and Mediterranean climate.

 Semi-arid climate

-According to the Climate Atlas of Greece published by the Hellenic National Meteorological Service (H.N.M.S) the semi-arid climate (Köppen climate classification: BS) is found in areas of Macedonia and Thessaly (cold semi-arid, Köppen: BSk) and also in areas of Attica such as Piraeus in the Athens Riviera (hot semi-arid, Köppen: BSh).